scipy-conference/scipy_proceedings/papers/jyotika_singh/jsingh.rst

 PyAudioProcessing includes the capability of computing spectrograms, but focusses most functionalities around the latter for building audio models.
-This tool contains implementations of various widely used audio feature extraction techniques, and integrates with popular scikit-learn classifiers.
+This tool contains implementations of various widely used audio feature extraction techniques, and integrates with popular scikit-learn classifiers including support vector machine (SVM), SVM radial basis function kernel (RBF), random forest, logistic regression, k-nearest neighbors (k-NN), gradient boosting, and extra trees.
 Audio data can be cleaned, trained, tested, and classified using pyAudioProcessing :cite:`pAP`.

 Some other useful libraries for the domain of audio processing include librosa